andyjessop/crux/packages/query/README.md

 # `@crux/query`

-Analternative to Redux Toolkit with a simplified API.
+An alternative to Redux Toolkit with a simplified API.

 ## Motivation